UWFosterIT/node-gaws/README.md

 ### Certificate Helpers

 Usually you do not want to put certificates and other secrets in your code.
 You can implement your own certificate data retrieval and supply it directly to Gaws.
-The GAWS library provides two helper certificate fetchers for retrieving certificate information: file and AWS S3.
+This GAWS API package provides two helper certificate fetchers for retrieving certificate information: file and AWS S3.
 These helpers are accessed via the certificate fetcher manager.

 You can create your own cert fetchers and add them dynamically to the certificate fetcher manager.
 See the certFetcher tests for examples how to add custom fetchers.